klaytn/kips/KIPs/kip-87.md

 ---

 ## Simple Summary
-Creating an NFT avatar standard to provide an interchangeable visualization of NFT across multiple metaverses
+Creating an NFT avatar standard to provide an interchangeable visualization of NFT across multiple metaverses.

 ## Abstract
 Although fungible tokens (FTs) are easily exchangeable across different platforms through DEX, non-fungible tokens (NFTs) do not easily migrate from one metaverse to another.
 The exchange of NFTs across platforms often does not promise the equivalent asset value, including quality and style.
 We aim to define an NFT as a single character with different visualization for multi-metaverse.
 An NFT character with the standard definition and predefined motion images can create an adequate visualization when entering metaverses as an NFT avatar.
 The NFT avatar standard will increase the utility of NFT, invigorate the metaverse industry and strengthen interoperability.